openstack/manila/doc/source/devref/rpc.rst

 The diagram below shows the message flow during an rpc.call operation:

-    1. a Topic Publisher is instantiated to send the message request to the queuing system; immediately before the publishing operation, a Direct Consumer is instantiated to wait for the response message.
+    1. A Topic Publisher is instantiated to send the message request to the queuing system; immediately before the publishing operation, a Direct Consumer is instantiated to wait for the response message.
-    2. once the message is dispatched by the exchange, it is fetched by the Topic Consumer dictated by the routing key (such as 'topic.host') and passed to the Worker in charge of the task.
+    2. Once the message is dispatched by the exchange, it is fetched by the Topic Consumer dictated by the routing key (such as 'topic.host') and passed to the Worker in charge of the task.
-    3. once the task is completed, a Direct Publisher is allocated to send the response message to the queuing system.
+    3. Once the task is completed, a Direct Publisher is allocated to send the response message to the queuing system.
-    4. once the message is dispatched by the exchange, it is fetched by the Direct Consumer dictated by the routing key (such as 'msg_id') and passed to the Invoker.
+    4. Once the message is dispatched by the exchange, it is fetched by the Direct Consumer dictated by the routing key (such as 'msg_id') and passed to the Invoker.

 .. image:: /images/rpc/flow1.png
    :width: 60%